CACI-International/ergo/ergo/user_guide/src/tutorial/user_convenience.md

 {{#include example/build_final.ergo}}
 ```

-Note that a string without any following arguments (thus evaluating to a string
-rather than a command) in a map will bind that value in the map's environment to
-the currently-bound value, e.g. `{test}` is the same as `{test = :test}`.

-We're returning a function which allows a user to run:
+`match:value` returns a function which allows a user to run:
 * `./path-to-script build` to only build the exe and library,
 * `./path-to-script test` to build and run the test suite, and
 * `./path-to-script release` to ensure tests pass and link the results to the current
   directory.

+We also have added a special comment block, a doc comment, before the final
+value.
+This adds documentation to this value.
+To see documentation, one can run
+`ergo -d path-to-script`.

 ## Summary
 Now, we have a script which exposes what we want to command-line users and